Stirring Speeds Up Chemical Reaction: Introduction

 \section{Introduction}

 Consider the advection-reaction-diffusion systems involving two types of chemicals on $ \mathbb{T}^2$

-Here $n_1,n_2$ denote the chemical densities/biological substances and the vector field $\mathbf{u}$ models the underlying fluid current.
+Here $n_1,n_2$ denote the chemical densities/biological substances and the vector field $\mathbf{u}$ models the underlying fluid \myr{flow}.
 The parameters $\nu_\al,\,\ep\in(0,1]$ represent the diffusion coefficients and reaction coefficient, respectively. {If the units are non-dimensionalized, then $\nu_1,\,\nu_2$ are the inverse of the P\'{e}clet numbers and $\ep$ is the quotient between the Damk\"{o}hler number and the P\'{e}clet number (see, e.g., \cite{CrimaldiCadwellWeiss08}).} The domain is normalized so that $\Torus^2=[-1/2,1/2]^2$.

 The influence of the fluid flow on reaction rates is of high importance in many applications.
-Rigorous mathematical analysis of this question to date has been mostly focused on front propagation phenomena and bulk reaction rates in pre-mixed setting, mostly in the context of a single equation with KPP-type, combustion or bistable nonlinearities.
-We refer to papers \cite{CKOR,BH,HZ} where further references can also be found.
+Rigorous mathematical analysis of this question to date has been mostly focused on front propagation phenomena and bulk reaction rates in \myr{the single-species} setting, mostly in the context of a single equation with KPP-type, combustion or bistable nonlinearities.
+We refer to papers \myr{\cite{CKOR,BH,HZ, ABP, BHN-2, CKR00, ConstantinEtAl08, FKR, KS00, KiselevZlatos,ZlaPercol, ZlaSpeedup}} where further references can also be found.
 It has been established that the flow can have a strong influence on reaction rates, and the extent of the effect depends strongly on the structure and properties of the flow.
-Here we will work with the system \eqref{Reaction-diffusion} which, in contrast, models two reacting densities that are not pre-mixed and disappear in reaction process (forming a new compound not tracked by the model).
+Here we will work with the system \eqref{Reaction-diffusion} which, in contrast, models two reacting densities that are not pre-mixed and disappear in reaction process (forming a new compound not tracked by the model). \myr{We are not aware of earlier results on the influence of fluid flows and diffusion on multi-species reaction speed (in the context of models where more than one reacting density function is involved).}